HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 29          <i class="text-3xl lab la-youtube"></i>
 30        </a>
 ```
-Rest of these files need the URL replaced from zitadel.com to any URL/URI/URN or none.

 Adjust the Makefile.

-The Makefile should be located in Zitadel's home directory for the build /home/zitadel-2.42.10/
+The Makefile should be located in Zitadel's home directory for the build.
+Example: /home/zitadel-2.42.10/
 ```
 vi /home/zitadel-2.42.10/Makefile
 ```
 Edit the following lines to match the package version download.
-This will be shown in the console.
+This will be shown in the console after the build.
 ```
 now := $(shell date --rfc-3339=seconds | sed 's/ /T/')
 VERSION ?= v2.42.10                                  <---------- HERE